CHendrick00/rpi-terrarium-controller/README.md

 cd ~
 sudo ./PiInstall.sh
 ```
-- If the install is successful, you should see the following output:
+- When the script finishes running, you should see the following output:
 ```
 echo "ATTENTION: Before finishing installation, you MUST open each hardware-specific file you plan to use and change the parameters listed at the top to fit your specific situation as needed." echo "To do this, use the command <sudo nano ~/rpi-terrarium-controller/sensors/FILENAME>, change the values as needed, then save with ctrl+s, ctrl+x"